solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * secondary subcommittee: The half of the voting subcommittee that is scheduled for its first epoch.

-* rotation block: The block in the previous epoch that was rooted by 2/3+ of both primary and secondary super-majorities.
+* rotation block: The last block in the previous epoch that was rooted by 2/3+ of both primary and secondary super-majorities.

+* rotation seed: The seed used to generate the random sample of nodes.
+It's computed as `slow_hash(rotation block bank_hash)`

 * random sample: 200 nodes picked with a stake weighed shuffle.
 Assuming 1/3 are faulty, probability of 133 or greater faulty nodes